Bamboozlerrl/Rule-Edits/README.md

 #### Section C - Captains and Co-Captains
   - (1) Captaincy and Co-Captaincy structure overview:
-    - (a) For each team in NALTP there will be a Captain, or General Manager (GM).
+    - (a) For each team in NALTP there will be a Captain or General Manager (GM).
     - (b) The number of captains or GMs will be decided by the CRC prior to the draft of each individual league.
     - (c) Captaincy types:
       - (i) Direct Playing Captain (DPC): DPCs are playing members of their rosters.
 DPCs start on their own roster during the auction draft, and receive TagCoins relative to their perceived skill.